 - Consulting arrangements must be in writing, in a form and in an amount approved by the Compliance Committee, signed by the parties and specify all services to be provided.
 If the contract is for clinical research services, there must also be a written research protocol.

 - Consulting arrangements should be entered into only where a legitimate need and purpose for the services is identified in advance and documented.
 A legitimate need arises when CONMED requires the services of a Health Care Professional to achieve a specific objective, such as the need to train Health Care Professionals on the technical components of safely and effectively using a product; the need for clinical expertise in conducting product research and development; or the need for a physician’s expert judgment on clinical issues associated with a product.
 The number of Health Care Professionals retained must not be greater than the number reasonably necessary to achieve the identified purpose.

-- Compensation paid to a consultant should be consistent with fair market value in an arm’s length transaction for the services provided, and may not be tied to the volume of purchases or referrals or other business with CONMED.
+- Compensation paid to a consultant should be consistent with fair market value in an arm’s-length transaction for the services provided, and may not be tied to the volume or value of purchases or referrals or other business with CONMED.
 Fair market value should incorporate objective criteria in its analysis.

-- CONMED may pay for documented, reasonable and actual expenses incurred by a consultant in carrying out the subject of the consulting arrangement, including reasonable and actual travel, and modest meals and lodging costs incurred by consultants attending meetings with, or on behalf of, CONMED.
+- CONMED may pay for documented, reasonable and actual expenses incurred by a consultant in carrying out the subject of the consulting arrangement, including reasonable and actual costs for travel and lodging, and modest meals incurred by consultants attending meetings with, or on behalf of, CONMED.
 CONMED may not reimburse meals or travel expenses for the consultant’s guests.

 - The place and circumstances for meetings with consultants should be appropriate to the subject matter of the consultation and there must be objective, legitimate reasons that support the need for out-of-town travel and lodging.
 Any legitimate need for travel will be documented by CONMED.
 These meetings should be conducted in clinical, educational, conference, or other settings, including hotel or other commercially available meeting facilities, conducive to the effective exchange of information.
 Meetings with consultants at lavish hotels or resort locations are not appropriate.

 - CONMED’s sales personnel may provide input about the suitability of a proposed consultant, but are not to control or unduly influence the selection.
-The ultimate decision and authority to engage a particular consultant resides with head (Vice President and General Manager or President) of the particular business unit.
+The ultimate decision and authority to engage a particular consultant resides with the head of the particular business unit (Vice President and General Manager or President).

 - The contribution to the development of any CONMED product, technology, process, or method by the consultant must be novel, significant and innovative, and must be appropriately documented if it is the basis for compensation.

 - The calculation for royalties payable to a consultant in exchange for Intellectual Property must be based on factors that preserve the objectivity of medical decision-making and may not be conditioned on a requirement that the consultant purchase, order or recommend any of CONMED’s products or any product produced as a result of the development project.

 - Royalties may not be conditioned on a requirement to market the product upon commercialization.
 However, CONMED may elect to enter into a separate consulting agreement with the consultant for marketing services if such services meet the requirements set forth above.